goh-joshua/CTFs/TISC-25/Level-8/README.md

 echo "$test\n"; // Â±
 ```

-And for how we can use this, I also found out how the way serialize and unserialize in php works is that it counts the bytes of the charcters when serializing so for example
+And for how we can use this, I also found out the way serialize and unserialize in php works is that it counts the bytes of the charcters when serializing so for example

 ```php
 $testser = serialize("±");